samoehlert/ansible-role-bro/README.md

 # Ansible Role: Bro IDS

-Install Bro IDS
+Install Bro IDS in either cluster in a box or a multi node cluster set up.

 ## Requirements

 Doesn't require any other roles.

 This module will likely only work on RHEL/Centos 7 based hosts.
 We host our myri_snf rpm in a repository we run.
-I would suggest the same.
+I would reccomend the same.

 ## Role Variables